In the Army Now (song)

-"You're in the Army Now" is a song by the South African-born Dutch duo Bolland & Bolland, released in 1982.
+"You're in the Army Now" is a song by the South African-born Dutch duo Bolland & Bolland, released in 1981.
 The song spent six consecutive weeks on the top of the Norwegian singles chart.
 A cover by British rock band Status Quo, simplified as "In the Army Now", was internationally successful in 1986.

 Charts

 Status Quo version

 In 1986, British rock band Status Quo covered "In the Army Now" on their 1986 album of the same name.
-Their version peaked at number 2 in the UK Singles Chart.
-It hit the top of the charts in German-speaking Europe as well as Ireland, whilst peaking highly in Norway, Spain and Sweden.
+Their version added a prominent synth riff and changed the line "Smiling faces on the way to 'Nam" to "Smiling faces as you wait to land", thus removing the explicit reference to the Vietnam War.
+The version peaked at number 2 in the UK Singles Chart.
+It reached the top of the charts in German-speaking Europe as well as Ireland, whilst peaking highly in Norway, Spain and Sweden.

 In September 2010, Status Quo released a new version of the song with the Corps of Army Choir through their label Universal/UMC as a special release.
-The lyrics were changed to a pro-soldier version.
-All profits from this updated version are donated equally to the British Forces Foundation and Help for Heroes charities.
-This charted at no. 31 in the UK Singles charts upon its release.
+The lyrics were further changed to a pro-soldier version.
+This version charted at no. 31 in the UK Singles charts upon its release.
+All profits from this updated version were donated equally to the British Forces Foundation and Help for Heroes charities.